wpsharks/s2member-kb/questions/2015/227-how-do-i-manually-uninstall-s2member.md

 If you're having some problems with s2Member and you just need to remove and reinstall the plugin, follow this checklist:

 1. Backup your files and database.
+See https://codex.wordpress.org/WordPress_Backups
 1. Enable s2Member *Plugin Deletion Safeguards*: **WordPress Dashboard → s2Member → General Options → Plugin Deletion Safeguards**.
 Set to "Yes (safeguard  all data/options)".
 1. Navigate to **WordPress Dashboard → Plugins**.
 1. Deactivate the *s2Member Framework* plugin.